-Watching documentaries on the culture and traditions from the child’s birth place can be fun for the whole family, as can reading books and participating in events that revolve around the adopted child’s culture they came from.
+Watching documentaries on the culture and traditions of the child’s birthplace can be fun for the whole family, as can reading books and participating in events that revolve around the adopted child’s culture they came from.

 Some parents were made to have large families.

 The love they feel when sharing their homes and hearts with adopted children only grows with every child they adopt.
-When we add a new member into our family, even just one, we are adding an additional person to love into our lives.
+When we add a new member to our family, even just one, we are adding a person to love into our lives.

 And in turn, we have another person to love us.

 When a birth mother decides to put her baby up for adoption, she is doing so out of love.
-For whatever reason, she knows her child will have a better life than the one she is able to provide herself.
+For whatever reason, she knows her child will have a better life than the one she can provide herself.

 Maybe the birth mother feels she is too young to raise a child.
 Perhaps a woman finds herself pregnant and realizes she is not cut out to be a parent.

-There are many different reasons depending on the circumstances.
-What is important here is that when a mother puts her child up for adoption, it is done for piece of mind knowing she is doing the best she can for her unborn child.
+Many different reasons are depending on the circumstances.
+What is important here is that when a mother puts her child up for adoption, it is done for peace of mind knowing she is doing the best she can for her unborn child.

-A child conceived or born in a dysfunctional environment or a level of poverty stands a better chance at a life being adopted to stable, financially secure parents.
+A child conceived or born in a dysfunctional environment or a level of poverty stands a better chance at a life being adopted by stable, financially secure parents.